Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Complexity analysis and training times

 \subsection{Training times}

-For each dataset, we recorded the time it took to train the models on a consumer laptop with an 12th Gen Intel Core i7-1270P with 32 GB of RAM.
+For each dataset, we recorded the time it took to train the models on a consumer laptop with a 12th Gen Intel Core i7-1270P with 32 GB of RAM.

-The training times of SQFA and its variants were in the order of seconds for all datasets (Figure~\ref{fig:times}).
-Remarkably, the training time for SQFA was comparable to that of LDA and SPCA\@.
-We note that SQFA training times were higher for the speed estimation dataset compared to the other datasets.
-This is partly because the filters were learned sequentially for this task, which is more computationally expensive than learning all filters at once.
+The training times of SQFA and its variants were in the order of seconds for all datasets (Figure~\ref{tab:training_time}).
+Remarkably, the training time for SQFA was comparable to that of the fastest training methods\@.